QilongZhang/srswiki/v2_EN_FFMPEG.md

 }
 ```

-The config apply to all streams of this vhost, for example:
+The configuration applies to all streams of this vhost, for example:
 * Publish stream to: rtmp://dev:1935/live/livestream
 * Play the origin stream: rtmp://dev:1935/live/livestream
 * Play the transcoded stream: rtmp://dev:1935/live/livestream_ff

-The output url contains some variables:
+The output URL contains some variables:
 * [vhost] The input stream vhost, for instance, dev.ossrs.net
 * [port] The input stream port, for instance, 1935
 * [app] The input stream app, for instance, live
-* [stream] The intput stream name, for instance, livestream
+* [stream] The input stream name, for instance, livestream
-* [engine] The transcode engine name, which follow the keyword engine, for instance, ff
+* [engine] The transcode engine name, which follows the keyword engine, for instance, ff

-Add the app or app/stream when need to apply transcode to app or stream:
+Add the app or app/stream when you need to apply transcoding to it:

 ```bash
 listen              1935;